 eLoran is high power while GNSS is very low power

-eLoran is an aid to navigation that is complementary to GNSS, providing continuation of PNT service provision when GNSS becomes unavailable for any particular reason.
-In the future eLoran receivers will be integrated with GNSS receivers providing a seamless backup.

-Users’ hyperbolic mode Loran-C receivers should be compatible with the basic eLoran signal, but they will not be able to receive and decode the Loran Data Channel.
-They may have to return their receiver to the manufacturer for update, OR purchase an eLoran receiver.

 Standards Process

 This section sets out the roles of the various international bodies involved in standardisation of Position, Navigation & Timing equipment and systems.
-The status of documents relevant to eLoran is reviewed and the steps necessary to achieve full, current standards are considered.

 International Regulatory Bodies

 The International Maritime Organisation (IMO) is the United Nations specialized agency with responsibility for the safety and security of shipping and the prevention of marine pollution by ships.
 IMO sets the performance standards for systems and onboard equipment, based on established user requirements.